 Some older manuscripts have beautiful illustrations, and you might want to add sketches, drawings, or photos of plants to help with identification.
-Other materia medica are word based, with no visuals or illustrations, but if you don’t know an herb by sight, adding a visual representation to your materia medica is a good idea.
+Other materia medicas are word-based with no visuals or illustrations, but if you don’t know an herb by sight, adding a visual representation to your materia medica is a good idea.

 Creating Each Herbal Profile

 The list that follows will help you create a framework for your materia medica, but as learn more about a specific herb, you can include as much information as you desire.
 Don’t let yourself get overwhelmed with the process, though – take each herb a little at a time and work at it over several sessions.
 It may be best to leave room in your materia medica so that you can add more information later on as you gain more hands-on experience with your herbs.

 Latin binomial; common names; parts used; growing information or preferred habitat; how and when to harvest.
 A visual reference is great for this section, and you may want to include a botanical description, too.